franckverrot/blog/_posts/2015-07-12-benchmarking-postgresql-select-query-planning-and-performance-on-columns-aggregates.md

 `Active Record` has an `#explain` method that can help developers understanding the generate SQL.

+As an exercise to the reader, I'd suggest comparing query plans when the number of posts and the number of comments differ.
+For example, here's the query plan for 50k posts, and only 5k comments:

+{% highlight sql %}
+GroupAggregate  (cost=380.61..2636.48 rows=50000 width=32) (actual time=1.985..36.122 rows=50000 loops=1)
+   Group Key: p.id
+   ->  Merge Left Join  (cost=380.61..1886.48 rows=50000 width=32) (actual time=1.964..20.567 rows=54491 loops=1)
+         Merge Cond: (p.id = c.post_id)
+         ->  Index Only Scan using unique_post on posts p  (cost=0.29..1306.29 rows=50000 width=4) (actual time=0.013..10.559 rows=50000 loops=1)
+               Heap Fetches: 0
+         ->  Sort  (cost=380.19..392.69 rows=5000 width=32) (actual time=1.933..2.283 rows=5000 loops=1)
+               Sort Key: c.post_id
+               Sort Method: quicksort  Memory: 583kB
+               ->  Seq Scan on comments c  (cost=0.00..73.00 rows=5000 width=32) (actual time=0.010..0.763 rows=5000 loops=1)
+ Planning time: 0.810 ms
+ Execution time: 38.813 ms
+{% endhighlight %}

+As you can see, not only it will use the unique index on the `posts` table, but also use a `GroupAggregate` given the comments are being sorted in memory.
+Also, the planner can decide to build totally different plans based on the statistics it's computed on the database, so please analyze frequently.

 <a name="github">1</a>: *[A GitHub’s repository is available][1] with the source code so that the results are reproducible.
 Please feel free to contact me if some of the numbers don’t feel right, I will keep the repository updated**.